HGNC/pfam-dom-draw/README.md

 # pfam-dom-draw

 ## Introduction
-Takes a HGNC approved symbol and a UniProt accession from the data-gene and data-uniprot attributes within a div tag and creates a diagram representing the UniProt protein with pfam domains mapped on to the protein.
+Takes an HGNC approved symbol and a UniProt accession from the data-gene and data-uniprot attributes within a div tag and creates a diagram representing the UniProt protein with pfam domains mapped on to the protein.

 **For a live demo visit http://hgnc.github.io/pfam-dom-draw/**